Issue 1275

 By Peter M. DeLorenzo

 Detroit.
 The sport of motor racing is filled with memorable races marked by both triumph and tragedy.
 It's the nature of the sport that these two extremes have left such an indelible impression that they live on for decades, leaving a legacy that is part and parcel of our collective memories.
 The many heroic individuals - and individual efforts - that have carved out their place in motorsport history are too often luridly offset by gut-wrenching tragedies that have torn us apart along the way.
 It is an unfortunate consequence of a sport that consumes everything and everyone in its path, a fevered, relentless pursuit marked by unbridled elation and devastating, soul-crushing disappointment.
 In this series I will try to avoid dwelling on the tragic stories, because as enthusiasts of this sport we are all too familiar with them.
-If, in the course of talking about a particular race mentioning a tragic event is unavoidable that will have to be, but this series will mainly focus on those glorious moments from those glory days that rivet us to this day.
-This week, we take a trip back to October 1964 and the 200-mile Monterey Grand Prix at Laguna Seca.
+If, in the course of talking about a particular race mentioning a tragic event is unavoidable that will have to be, but this series will mainly focus on those memorable moments from those glory days that rivet us to this day.
+This week, I am taking you back to the Nassau Speed Weeks, which for a time was the place to be at the end of the racing season.

 (Getty Images)